wchance/project3-smartchainbet-presentation/README.md

 - Universal Bet Support – Provide users with different ways of betting (e.g. score, spread, who scores first, etc.)
 - Universal Bet Wager – Bets could be not only on Sports events (e.g. how much it is going to rain in NYC today?)

+## Jupyter Lab Notebook explaining how we interact with the smartcontract.
+### BetLifeCycle.ipynb

+## SmartContract to allow for distribution of fees
+### feesplit.sol

+This was developed to evenly split fees amongst the four in the group.
+If we ever decide to charge a free for our service this smart contract would make things easier to divide.

 Fee Split

 - Ethereum Kovan